-There is very little protection for a rider involved in a bicycle accident and bicycle injuries can be severe.
-If you have been involved in a bike accident, you should contact an experienced bicycle accident attorney.
-The experienced attorneys at The Reeves Law Group may be able to help you.
+A cyclist involved in an accident can suffer severe injuries due to a bicycle’s lack of protection.
+If you have been in a bike accident, you should contact an attorney immediately.
+The experienced bicycle accident lawyers at The Reeves Law Group may be able to help you.
 Call us today at (800) 644-8000 for a free consultation.

 Environmental factors such as impaired visibility and poor road and path conditions, including potholes, road debris, maintenance problems (see Dangerous Roads), and even dog attacks can cause bicycle accidents.
-Negligent motorists often cause bike accidents by opening a car door into a cyclist's path or not paying adequate attention while driving.
-Drunken driving is also a significant cause of bicycle accidents.
-It is the unfortunate truth that some motorists cause bicycle accidents by recklessly refusing to share the road, forcing cyclists off the road or into a collision.
+Negligent motorists often open a car door into a cyclist’s path or do not pay adequate attention while driving.
+Drunken driving is also a significant cause of collisions.
+It is the unfortunate truth that some motorists cause bicycle accidents by recklessly refusing to share the road, forcing cyclists off the road or into the path of a vehicle.
 The University of North Carolina, in conjunction with the US Department of Transportation, analyzed the circumstances of the 750 bicycle accidents involving motor vehicles that occurred in 1999.
 They found that all of the bike accidents they studied were the result of six common scenarios:

 What Exactly is Personal Injury?